Static Sites

 | Processing | Preparing build context |

-| Building image | Kaniko is building the container image |
+| Building image | Your site is being built into an optimized image |

-| Pushing | Uploading the built image to the registry |
+| Pushing | Storing the built image, ready to deploy |

 | Succeeded | Build completed successfully, deployment starting |